Kanegraffiti/LessonPlans/Basic Technology/Week3_Basic_Technology_Lesson_Plan_JSS1-3.md

 - Stages include **assessing the scene**, **securing the area**, **rescuing victims**, **giving first aid**, and **evacuating to safety**.
 - Team members must **communicate**, wear **protective gear**, and follow **safety rules**.
 - Quick, coordinated action saves lives and prevents more harm.
+- Learn local emergency numbers and practise saying **clear information** (who, what, where) when calling for help.
+- Keep a simple list of **rescue roles**—such as leader, first aider, communicator—to understand how teams work together.

 ### Assignment